thewca/wca-regulations/wca-regulations_2012.md

 - 1k) Officials may serve multiple roles (e.g. organisation team, WCA Delegate, judge, score taker, scrambler).

 ## Article 2: Competitors
-- 2a) Any person is permitted to [NOTE BY LUCAS: exact phrasing?] compete in a WCA competition, if he:
+- 2a) Any person may compete in a WCA competition, if he:
     - 2a1) complies with WCA regulations;
     - 2a2) meets the competition requirements, which must be clearly announced before the competition;
     - 2a3) is not suspended by WCA Board.
 - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete.
 - 2c) Competitors must provide all information required by the organization team (minimally comprising: name, country, date of birth, gender, contact information, selected events) for their registration to be considered complete.
-    - 2c1) A competitor shall not be eligible to compete without a completed registration.
-[NOTE BY SARAH: Please decide the exact person(s) who shall determine the composition of a "complete registration," and use one designation for said person(s) throughout.
-In the space of two sub-articles, you've used "organisation team," "competition organiser" and "WCA Delegate".]
+    - 2c1) A competitor shall not be eligible to compete without a completed registration, as determined by the organisation team.
-- 2d) All information (except: name, country, date of birth [NOTE BY SARAH: I find it hard to believe that date of birth is not considered confidential.
-Most organisations (especially online transactions/registries) will not release DOBs for fear of identity theft/fraud liability], gender, selected events and competition results [NOTE BY SARAH: also, given the breadth of such exceptions, what personal information remains protected?]) must be used for the competition only, and may only be disclosed to outside organisations/persons with the consent of the competitor.
-A competitor's date of birth is considered confidential information, and must never be shared with other parties without prior consent of the competitor or legal guardian, as applicable.
+- 2d) A competitor's name, country, gender, and competition results are considered public information.
+All other personal information is considered confidential, and may only be disclosed to outside organizations/persons with the consent of the competitor.
+[NOTE: Guideline: Date of birth and contact information should be especially secured.
+Also, Ron's policy of askinging the competitor before putting them in contact with e.g. media.]
-- 2e) Competitors must [NOTE BY LUCAS: Rephrease using "must"] represent a countries of which they hold citizenship.
+- 2e) Competitors must represent a country of which they hold citizenship.
 The WCA Delegate should verify citizenship standing by means of documents (e.g. a passport).
 If a competitor is found ineligible to represent the country under which they have registered, the competitor may be retroactively disqualified and/or suspended at the discretion of the WCA Board.
     - 2e1a) The eligible countries are defined by Wikipedia List of sovereign states ("Internationally recognized sovereign states" and "Other states").
-[NOTE BY SARAH: Why Wikipedia?
-You could use the UN list, or something actually recognized by sovereign governments.]
+[NOTE: We need an impartial, updating list without getting into politics.]
-    - 2e2) Competitors with more than one citizenship [NOTE BY LUCAS: This doesn't technically account for citizenship changes] may change their country of representation in their first competition of a calendar year.
+    - 2e2) Competitors with updates to their citizenship status may change their country of representation in their first competition of a calendar year.
 - 2f) Competitors must obey venue regulations and conduct themselves in a manner considerate of others.
 - 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from active competitors [NOTE BY LUCAS: Was "those competing".
 Resolve.].
 - 2h) Competitors shall be fully dressed while in the competition venue.
 At the discretion of the Delegate, competitors may be disqualified for inappropriate clothing.